carlosjhr64/korekto/examples/Tutorial.md

 -:266:M19:If A and B, then A good with B.
 ```
 Also, in `neovim` you can run the command `Korekto` or press `<F7>`.
-It will check you work and move the cursor to the first error it finds.
+It will check your work and move the cursor to the first error it finds.
-It will also automate many of the statement comments.
+It will also automate many of the statement's comments.
 You only need to give the statement type,
 `Korekto` completes the comment.